-Okay, so you want to make an email list huh?
-Well, what email provider should you use?
+So how do you actually go about making an email list?
+Well, which email provider should you use?
 Here’s how I usually break it down.

-I’ve used all three for myself and for clients who are starting blogs.
+I’ve used all three for both myself and for clients who are starting blogs.
 Mailchimp gives you a free trial which is great to start, but it ends up costing slightly more than AWeber when you transition to the paid plans.
 AWeber has better segmentation options for your lists than MailChimp (which is more important than you think it is right now – trust me).
-That’s why, despite the initial fee when compared to Mailchimp I believe most starting bloggers will be served best with AWeber.
+Almost everyone serious about blogging will be served best with AWeber.
 Even with the initial fee, Aweber is still very affordable.
-Infusionsoft is really awesome, but can be complicated & expensive (especially for new bloggers).
+Infusionsoft is really awesome, but can be complicated and expensive (especially for new bloggers).
 If you have an established blog or business, however, go for it.

 How To Write A Good Blog

-This is the hard part – you actually have to write!
+This is the hard part.
+You actually have to write!
 Shocker, right?
-This is the part where most wanna-be bloggers fall off.
+This is the part where most wannabe bloggers fall off.
 They don’t blog!
-They’ll create & set up a dozen half-baked ideas, but when it comes down to writing, they never execute.
+They’ll create and set up a dozen half-baked ideas, but when it comes down to writing, they never execute.

 Execute.
 Write.
 Repeat.